top of page

 The persistent use of toxic chemicals like pesticides, the ever-growing threat of climate change, decimation of natural ecosystems through urbanization and reckless development, and the threat to overwintering sites in Mexico due to legal & illegal logging operations are at the fore-front of this population collapse.

-While this is greatly the residual effects of our current stage of human consciousness in regard to our connection with nature, we can start to turn this around with action and awareness.
+While these consequences may be caused by industry, they are the result of our great disconnect with nature, however, we can start to turn this around with action and awareness.
 See how you can help...

 How You Can Help